-Thanksgiving in America is a holiday meant to celebrate an abundant harvest and a spirit of generosity.
-But while many celebrate Thanksgiving with a plentiful feast, as many as 42 million people across the country are living in food-insecure conditions.
+The holiday season in America is a time to give to those less fortunate than us and display a spirit of generosity.
+But while many celebrate the holidays with multiple celebratory feasts, as many as 42 million people across the country are living in food-insecure conditions.

 This giving season, we wanted to find out which communities in America offer the most opportunities (and have the greatest need) for locals interested in giving back in the fight against hunger.
 For America’s 200 most populous cities, we analyzed a broad range of data related to food insecurity, homelessness, poverty, budget shortfalls, local pantry programs, and more, to find 25 communities where donations and volunteers can go a long way to helping put food on the table of families in need.

 - Albuquerque, NM is the city with the most opportunities matched with a relatively high need for donations and volunteers in the fight against hunger.
 15% of households in New Mexico’s largest city receive SNAP benefits, and with 159 food pantries and soup kitchens throughout the city, there are many chances to get involved this holiday season.

 - Los Angeles and New York City are the two cities with the largest annual food budget shortfalls.
 Food-insecure residents in these cities would require an additional $251 million and $213 million, respectively, to meet their food requirements.
 By comparison, the average budget shortfall among America’s 200 most populous cities is $24.4 million.

 - Philadelphia is the city with the greatest number of missed meals.
 Food-insecure residents in Philly miss a total of 38.8 million meals per year, or the equivalent of skipping dinner every other day.

 The State of Food Insecurity in America